Unity-Technologies/usd-unity-sdk/BUILDING.md

  1. Sync the USD tree to the exact release build.
  2. Run a diff against all headers in third_party and resolve changes.
  3. Generate new C# bindings (described above).
- 4. Deploy new DLLs and plugInfo.json files for each platform.

 If the new libray fails to load, the most common issue is that the library dependencies where not correctly updated.
 Using a tool like otool or DependencyWalker is a great way to inspect the dynamic linkage issues.

-If the new library loads, but complains about an unknown file format (e.g. cannot open .usd files), this is likely due to plugins failing to load, which typically is a problem with the plugInfo.json files.
-This can happen if the files changed in the USD repository but were not correctly updated in the Unity package.

-## CMake Build (experimental)

-On Linux, a CMake build configuration is available, which is a self-contained build of USD dependencies, and the Unity plugin.

-From a build/ subdirectory inside the git repository, run `cmake ../cmake`.
-Optionally, specify `-DUSD_VERSION=` with the version tag from the USD repository (currently v19.05)
-Running `make intall` will build USD, Alembic, OpenEXR, TBB and boost requirements statically, and link them into `libUsdCs.so` and install the plugin into the proper location in the package structure

-Optionally, specify `-DBUILD_USD_NET=TRUE` to build the USD.NET.dll (this will also build Mono, which can be quite time consuming)

-Currently, the CMake configuration cannot be used to build the USD.NET.Unity.dll.